TianyuZhang0704/ScheduleMiniApp/README.md

 - Providing course list to generate recommended schedule plan with minimum schedule conflict
 - Providing a forum for students to ask questions, dicuss, and read official tips for all the courses offered for the upcoming school year
 - Viewing the saved schedule
+- Viewing school-related news
+- Viewing the map which indicates the locations of the saved courses